rajirkp25/udacity-fullstack-linux-server-config/README.md

 static folder contains the css and dependent files.

-templates folder contains the html files
+templates folder contains the html files.

 <b> Under the catalog directory, below are important files for the application </b>